snowkylin/npn/README.md

 The backend of this package is implemented by C++ for efficiency.

-Currently this package only support boolean functions with number of inputs <= 6, as the canonical representative is returned as an unsigned long long with 2^6 bits.
-Please file a feature request if you need more.
+Currently, this package supports boolean functions with number of inputs <= 8.

 ## Install